 Derek Beres has devoted his life to exposing people to international music, yoga and mythology as a means of creating better individuals and a more understanding global culture.
 A multi-faceted journalist, DJ and yoga instructor, he is the Creative Director of the Tadasana Festival of Yoga & Music.
-He has published six books and contributed to dozens of magazines and websites regarding the traditional and digital realms of global music, yoga and health.
+He has published six books, including his latest, Rise of the Sun People, and has contributed to dozens of magazines and websites regarding the traditional and digital realms of global music, yoga and health.
 Derek is one half of global music producers EarthRise SoundSystem, which creates innovative contexts for 21st century music and cultures to be explored.
-He is the creator of EarthRise Yoga, which he has taught at Equinox Fitness since 2004; he also teaches at Yogis Anonymous in Santa Monica and travels internationally teaching and DJing.
+He is the creator of EarthRise Yoga, which he has taught at Equinox Fitness since 2004; recently relocated to the West Coast, he also teaches at Yogis Anonymous in Santa Monica and the Yoga Collective and Hustle & Flow in Venice.

 Shyam Dodge is a Harvard educated former monk.
 Raised in an ashram, he has been practicing and teaching meditation, Asian philosophy, and yoga for over 20 years.
 He has taught workshops across the United States, master classes at Jivamukti in Germany, and led retreats to India.
 His memoir, Wet Hot and Wild American Yogi, continues to enjoy a cult following in the United States and Europe, both for its emotional honesty and “stop-you-in-your- tracks insights.”
 His collection of sacred stories, Sweetened Condensed Milk, remains a part of the curriculum in the philosophy portion of many yoga teacher trainings worldwide.
 Shyam’s work focuses on creating a psychologically astute and scientifically coherent conversation about contemplative mind-body practices.
 In this regard, he sat on the board of advisors, with Michael Shermer, for the CHSCA.
 In addition to his scholarly and social service efforts, he is a fiction writer, satirist and pop culture essayist.